jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/README.md

 ## 6. Run Astro

-From the route of the backend project `./Code/Frontend`
+From the route of the frontend project `./Code/Frontend`

 Please run the following: